6

 As with all mountainous walking, the weather can be unpredictable at all times of the year and the area can experience heavy rain and temperatures below zero degrees even in summer.
 For group safety and comfort having adequate gear and equipment for the local conditions ensures your wilderness experience is enjoyable.
 Upon booking you will be provided with a specialist gear list available that details what is required for the Grampians Peaks End to End Trek.

-There is USB charging facilities each night at the walker campsites.
+There are USB charging facilities each night at the walker campsites.
 There will be an outlet at your accommodation in Halls Gap on night 4.

 Grampian Peaks End to End Trek Trip reviews